-"We are nearly four million strong, physically fit and able to take care of ourselves, and if we cannot whip that bunch of cartle into characteria of cattle into shape with good, sound, American arguments, then we had better quit and turn our Government over to the Anarchists. . . .
+"We are nearly four million strong, physically fit and able to take care of ourselves, and if we cannot whip that bunch of cattle into shape with good, sound, American arguments, then we had better quit and turn our Government over to the Anarchists. . . .
 "Sell a Bolshevist real Americanism and he is no longer a Bolshevist.

 "The Fifth Liberty Loan drive will soon be here.
 Make a Bolshevist or an I. W. W. buy one of those bonds, and believe me, from that time on that fellow is going to support Uncle Sam, and if necessary, fight for him.
-If you cannot, after very patient endeavor, sell him, then show him what it means to get a good Yankee wallop in the nose. . .
+If you cannot, after very patient endeavor, sell him, then show him what it means

 "Bolshevists are not only those who stand on soap-boxes waving red flags and spreading sedition. . .
-It is the waving red flags and spreading sedition. . . .
 It is the Bolshevist who mixes with you . . . poses as your friend, and then . . . sows seeds of discontent in your heart.
 "There is only one way of handling this disturber.
 Ask him what he is driving at.
 Find out his object.
 If you are up against it financially, ask him to lend you some money; test out his sympathy-see if it is real.
 If you are looking for work ask him if he can give you a job, or direct you to where you can secure employment.
-You will find by his evasive answers that he is not there to help you; that he is evasive answers that he is not there to help you; that he is simply trying to make you more discontented and unhappy.
+You will find by his evasive answers that he is not there to help you; that he is simply trying to make you more discontented and unhappy. simply trying to make you more discontented and unhappy.
 Then back him into a corner (there is no danger in this-he won't fight-none of them will), take him by the throat with your left hand, haul back that good Yankee fist of yours and preach to him True Americanism.
 He will squeal like a pig.
 But don't listen to his squealing, just let him have it between the eyes."